 Saving an animation is equally as easy.
-From the menu, select File \rightarrow Save Animation.
+From the menu, select $File \rightarrow Save$ Animation.
 ParaView provides dialogs specifying how you want to save the animation, and then automatically iterates and saves the animation.

 The biggest pitfall users run into is that with mapping a set of colors whose range changes over time.
-To demonstrate this, go to the first time step \square , turn on the EQPS variable, and then turn on the color legend \square .
-Now play \triangleright through the animation (or skip to the last time step \square).
+To demonstrate this, go to the first time step $\square$ , turn on the EQPS variable, and then turn on the color legend $\square$ .
+Now play $\square$ through the animation (or skip to the last time step $\square$ ).
 The coloring is now not very useful.
-To quickly fix the problem, go to the Display tab in the object inspector and click on the Rescale to Data Range Rescale to Data Range button.
+To quickly fix the problem, click the Rescale to Data Range $\rightleftharpoons$ button.

 Although this seems like a bug, it is not.
 It is the consequence of two unavoidable behaviors.
 First, when you turn on the visibility of a scalar field, the range of the field is set to the range of values in the current time step.
 Ideally, the range would be set to the max and min over all time steps in the data.
 However, that would require ParaView to load in all of the data on the initial read, and that would be prohibitively slow for large data.
 Second, when you animate over time, it is important to hold the color range fixed even if the range in the data changes.
 Changing the scale of the data as an animation plays causes a misrepresentation of the data.
 It is far better to let the scalars go out of the original color maps range than to imply that they have not.
-To get around the problem, simply go to a representative time step and hit Rescale to Data Range or open the edit color scale dialog box Edit Color Map...
+To get around the problem, simply go to a representative time step and hit around the edit color scale dialog box and specify a range for the data.